dminhvu/dminhvu/README.md

 ☀️ In my free time, I love doing side projects such as building AI applications.
 My most recent project is [Formularizer](https://formularizer.com).

-📘 I also write a blog to share my knowledge and experience in Elastic Stack, Python, NextJs, etc. at [WiseCode Blog](https://wisecode.blog).
+📘 I also write a blog to share my knowledge and experience in Elastic Stack, Python, NextJs, etc. at [dminhvu.com](https://dminhvu.com).

-📫 You can reach me via [LinkedIn](https://linkedin.com/in/dminhvu02), [email](minh.vu@entiis.com).
+📫 You can reach me via [LinkedIn](https://linkedin.com/in/dminhvu02), [email](dminhvu.work@gmail.com).

 ## 👨‍💻 Technical Skills